eastgenomics/eggd_dias_single_workflow/README.md

 # dias_single (DNAnexus Platform Workflow)
-DNAnexus workflow definition file of dias_single for germline analysis.
+DNAnexus workflow definition file of dias_single for germline analysis to be run once per sample on a sequencing run.

 -------